 Was the incident foreseeable?

-Foreseeability of a dog bite incident, particularly a fatal dog attack, it is important in many civil cases but especially so in criminal cases, For example, in the San Francisco Dog Mauling, Diana Whipple was killed by two Presa Canario dogs.
+Foreseeability of a dog bite incident, particularly a fatal dog attack, it is important in many civil cases but especially so in criminal cases, For example, in the San Francisco Dog Mauling a Presa Canario killed Diana Whipple.
 The central question in the criminal proceedings was whether the defendants knew or should have known that their dogs had the capabilities of killing a person.

 Was the plaintiff’s version of events credible?